 Fall River is a larger medium-sized city located in the state of Massachusetts.
-With a population of 88,777 people and 25 constituent neighborhoods, Fall River is the tenth largest community in Massachusetts.
+With a population of 94,000 people and 26 constituent neighborhoods, Fall River is the tenth largest community in Massachusetts.
 Fall River has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Fall River is a somewhat ethnically-diverse city.
+Fall River is a very ethnically-diverse city.
 The people who call Fall River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fall River residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fall River include French , Irish, English, and Italian.
+Fall River also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.84% of the city’s residents.
+Important ancestries of people in Fall River include Portuguese, Irish, French, English, and Italian.

-Fall River also has a high percentage of its population that was born in another country: 19.15%.
+Fall River also has a high percentage of its population that was born in another country: 21.28%.